tmpbci/LJ/README.md

 - An OSC client on 'bhoroscIP' port 8001.
 - An OSC client for Nozoids support on 'nozoscIP', port 8003.

-You need to update mainy.conf to your network/etherdreams IPs and be sure to check command arguments : python mainyservers.py --help
+You need to update LJ.conf to your network/etherdreams IPs and be sure to check command arguments : python main.py --help

 A dedicated computer to act as "laser server" usually depends on how many lasers you want to control and your main computer load.
 If you seen flickering with small point lists, try the dedicated computer option.